abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the heart remains serene with all of life’s ups and downs, its many psychological births and deaths, triumphs and failures, as well as the “big death” of the body’s ending.
-As St. Theresa of Avila put it when expounding on this same theme, “We die before we die, so that when we die, we don’t die.”
+As St. Theresa of Avila put it when expounding on this same theme, “We die before we die so that when we die we don’t die.”